 If we wished, we could calculate the skin temperature and breath quantities (in ways that were presented above) to determine where and how all that energy had to leave the body.
 Hotter skin temperature enables greater heat loss by both convection and radiation.
 Faster breathing enables greater heat loss by those processes discussed above.
 However, these numbers do NOT account for all the energy that must be discarded, and so even the amount of sweating can be calculated!

 This same is true for any stairs or any ladder.
 For a few seconds, anyone can (carefully) run up a few stairs or climb a few steps on a ladder or go up a small hill.
 Measure the TIME (in seconds), the HEIGHT, and your body WEIGHT.
 That HEIGHT times your WEIGHT divided by the number of seconds it took, will always give foot-pounds per second.
 Just divide that by 550 to get actual horsepower!
-For a few seconds, most people can produce one full horsepower of actual work like that, but a horse can do that level of work for hours on end!
+For a few seconds, most healthy people can produce one full horsepower of actual work like that, but a horse can do that level of work for hours on end!

-In the one case (heavy blankets, hot room and/or electric heating pad), the body uses up 20 Calories per hour for the 8 hours of sleep, or a total of around 160 Calories during the night.
-In the other case (think covers, cooler room) the body uses up the more natural 80 Calories per hour of sleep for those 8 hours or 640 Calories during the night.
+In the one example case (heavy blankets, hot room and/or electric heating pad), the body uses up 20 Calories per hour for the 8 hours of sleep, or a total of around 160 Calories during the night.
+In the other case (thin covers, cooler room) the body uses up the more natural 80 Calories per hour of sleep for those 8 hours or 640 Calories during the night.
 The difference of these two situations appears to be 480 Calories per night.

 The premise is then that over a week, maybe an additional 3500 Calories (7 * 480) might get used up by the body by sleeping with just a sheet instead of a heavy blanket.
 Since one pound of bodyfat has an energy content of about 3500 Calories, this might suggest that it may be possible to lose about one full pound of bodyfat EVERY WEEK just because of this blanket/sheet difference!